 - Product Demonstrations – If you can offer demos of any product or service that you offer to your audience they’re going to love it and sales will most certainly go up.
 A demo can be made quickly by doing a quick video.
 (Hint: That video can be repurposed into a social media post, an advertisement, and more)

 - Interview People – Interview an expert, interview your customers, and anyone who fits in with your niche that will offer valuable content to your audience.
 People love reading other people’s stories but remember, just because you’re blogging doesn’t mean it can’t be a video.
 Include a text transcript too.

-- Answer Customer Questions – When you get a customer question in email, as a social media question, or in person (it really doesn’t matter) answer the question on the blog.
+- Answer Customer Questions – When you get a customer question in an email, as a social media question, or in-person (it really doesn’t matter) answer the question on the blog.
 You can get permission to use their name and link to their website or you can write it with the questioner being anonymous.

 - Future-Use Coupons – This is a great way to encourage customers to buy more.
 Offer them a coupon that offers them extra dollars off their next purchase for every dollar they spend right now.
 If you’ve ever shopped at Belk’s or Kohls and some other department stores they do that very successfully and you can too on your blog.
 Offer samples

 - Bulk Order Rewards – Depending on what you sell on your blog if you have a lot of products you can offer them a bulk order reward.
 This means if they buy more than a certain number of products they get a discount.
 This can work with services too.
 For example, you often see this with writers as well as virtual assistants who offer discounts on more articles purchased or more hours bought.

 - Cross-Promotions – You may have heard of this referred to as cross-sells.
 This is a way, sometimes at checkout, where you can recommend other products.
 Think about how Amazon does this.
 They always have a portion of the checkout page visible to the buyer that says something like, “Customers who purchased this also purchased that.”